 Reviews Print Correction Save

-Age UK Camden has a counselling service and group therapy for people age 55+.
+Age UK Camden has a counselling service, psychotherapy and group therapy for people age 55+ and registered with a GP in Camden.

-Clients can be seen in our offices at Tavistock Square, or at home if this is not possible.
+Clients can be seen in our offices at Henderson Court Resource Centre, or at home if this is not possible.

 An initial assessment will be made.